MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick-start/lift-shift-to-containers.md

 You can read more about this topic in [Containers vs. virtual machines](../about/containers-vs-vm.md).
 But a few good points that help you remember the container vs. VM distinction are:

 - Containers aren't a solution equivalent to desktop application virtualization.
 They support only server-side applications that don't require an interactive session.
 Because they run on specialized container images, they support only those applications that don't need a graphical front end.
 - Containers are ephemeral by nature.
 This means that, by default, there's no mechanism to save the state of a container instance.
 If an instance fails, another instance will take its place.

 The container technology began on Linux, with Docker emerging as the standard.
 Microsoft has worked closely with Docker to ensure the container functionality is as much the same on Windows as is reasonably possible.
 Inherent differences between Linux and Windows may surface in ways that appear to be limitations of Windows containers when in fact they're just the Linux versus Windows differences.
 On the other hand, Windows containers provide some unique implementations, such as Hyper-V isolation, which will be covered later.
-This topic will help you understand those differences and how to accommodate them.
+This topic helps you understand those differences and how to accommodate them.

 ### Benefits of using containers